 Avoid this pitfall by clearly defining the goals and specific values the project brings

 Empower your team by providing them with the full scope of documentation to help them understand each step of the project.
 Project plans help map out their responsibility, the checkpoints, how they’ll be measured, the end goals, and the value they’ll see upon completion.
 By painting a clear picture for the team, you can make sure that everyone buys into the vision and understands their commitment from the start.
 Doing this will also help identify tasks that are out of your scope.

 Wondering how to write a project plan?
 One of the easiest ways to ensure a great project kick-off every time is to use templates.
 Create a project plan template with tasks, timeline, tools used, deliverables needed, who is assigned to each task, and hard deadlines.
 Once you have that template, you can duplicate it and adjust it for your next projects.
 Here are some free examples of simple project plans.

 2. No clear communication process

 Avoid this pitfall by establishing where, when, and how the team should communicate

 Providing your team with efficient and easy-to-use project visibility and management software to help them communicate decreases friction and helps your project succeed.
 Choose a tool and process that will fulfill all your communication needs, and stick with it throughout the project.
 This means you’ll have to sit down as you create your project plan outline and consider all the forms of communication you’ll need throughout the entire project.

-The most helpful tool is one that integrates with your other tools — like Slack or Salesforce — so communication, collaboration, asset storage, and sharing is fully visible to the entire project group.
+The most helpful tool is one that integrates with your other tools — like Slack or Salesforce — so communication, collaboration, asset storage, and sharing are fully visible to the entire project group.
 This will ensure that everyone has access to the resources they need.